List of Halo characters: Librarian

 In Halo: Epitaph, the Didact, his sanity having been restored from being digitized by the Master Chief, learns that the Librarian was uploaded directly to the Domain upon her death because of her contributions to Living Time unlike the other Forerunners who had died when Halo was fired and were trapped in the outer boundaries of the Domain.
 Now remorseful for his actions, the Didact works to stop the Created and reopen the Domain for everyone.
 At one point, the Librarian seemingly rescues the Didact after he's trapped in his worst memories by Cortana and he sees a brief vision of her across the rivers of Living Time, but the Didact sorrowfully acknowledges that the Librarian may never show herself to him and it's nothing that he doesn't deserve after all that the Didact has done.
 After finally finding peace, the Didact is at last reunited with his beloved wife in the halls of the Domain in a recreation of their home, at last able to spend eternity together.

+In Halo: Edge of Dawn, the Master Chief recalls his encounter with the Librarian on Requiem while listening to Lucas Browning's story of captivity under the Harbinger.
+The Harbinger had used similar technology or perhaps even the Librarian's own systems on Zeta Halo to implant a geas in Browning to make him do her bidding.
+The Master Chief attributes a few "oddities" that he's experienced such as hearing the Didact speaking to him telepathically in Halo 4 and Cortana being able to use the Domain to contact him in Halo 5 to the "gifts" that the Librarian had unlocked in the Master Chief's genetic code during their encounter on Requiem.